PrefectHQ/prefect/docs/tutorial/tasks.md

     return [i for p in issues for i in p.result()]
 ```

-Whenever you run the parent flow, a new run generates for related functions within that as well.
-Not only is this run tracked as a subflow run of the main flow, but you can also inspect it independently in the UI.
+Whenever you run the parent flow, the subflow is called and runs.
+In the UI each subflow run is linked to its parent and can be individually inspected.

 ## Next: Deployments